-The ever-present threat of cyberattack is climbing the priority ranks for wealth managers.
-They need to be robust gatekeepers to fend off would be attackers.
+The ever-present threat of cyberattacks is climbing the priority ranks for wealth managers.
+They need to be robust gatekeepers to fend off would-be attackers.

 Ali Qureshi, Chief Revenue Officer & Co-Founder of SideDrawer comments: “There is greater awareness of the problem – we are seeing and hearing this from clients and in the news.
 We know that it’s moving up the list.
 But what is lacking is the knowledge and education around when and how to take action.
 What is the cost of doing this now vs not doing it?”